Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Stop smoking and avoid exposure to secondhand smoke

-Specific treatment for high blood pressure will be determined by your doctor based on:
+Specific treatment for high blood pressure will be discussed with you by your healthcare provider based on:

 Your age, overall health, and medical history